entice-repository/wp7-flexiops-fco-integration/README.md

 **resourceType** (the type of the NIC resource)

-Once all of the variables have been set, the program can be launched bu running the serverCreation.py file.
+Once all of the variables have been set, the program can be launched by running the serverCreation.py file.